lazd/DOMly/README.md

 Dump debug data, including the source file, parsed tree, and compiled function body.

+#### options.noFrags
+Type: `Boolean`
+Default: `false`

+Don't create templates that immediately cache `DocumentFragment` objects.
+This is useful for web components where you don't want the `createdCallback` to be executed during template declaration.

 ### Example
 ```js
 var domly = require('domly');